 Committed Funds - Fund balance should be reported as committed when the amounts can only be used for specific purposes pursuant to constraints imposed by formal action of the government's highest level of decision-making authority, which is a Resolution of the Board of Directors.
 These amounts cannot be used for any other purpose unless the Board modifies or removes the fund balance commitment with another Resolution of the Board of Directors.
+Committed fund balance represents the capital replacement fund approved by the Board of Directors for replacement or necessary improvement of fleet and facilities that exceeds routine maintenance.

-Assigned Funds - Fund balance should be reported as assigned when the amounts are constrained by the government's intent to be used for specific purposes, but are neither restricted nor committed.
+Assigned Funds - Fund balance should be reported as assigned when the amounts are constrained by the government's intent to be used for specific purposes but are neither restricted nor committed.